Weizhi-Du/intro-to-flask-guide/README.md

 ```
 The app will be accessible at `http://127.0.0.1:5000/`.

 Amazing!
 You just launched your first flask app.
-If you would like to learn something more and make your web application more powerful (and possibly another framework for your CSE 330 creative project), let's create a full-stack web application using **React** for the frontend and **Flask** for the backend.
+If you would like to learn something more and make your web application more powerful (and possibly another framework for your [CSE330 Creative Project](https://classes.engineering.wustl.edu/cse330/index.php?title=Module_7)), let's create a full-stack web application using **React** for the frontend and **Flask** for the backend.

 Assume that you have been through steps 1-4, and you may use `Control + C` to stop your application and get ready to modify your frontend and backend.

 ## Step 5: Enable CORS in Flask

-> The [**Flask-CORS**](https://flask-cors.readthedocs.io/en/stable/) library is an extension for Flask that allows handling Cross-Origin Resource Sharing (CORS).
+> 📚 The [**Flask-CORS**](https://flask-cors.readthedocs.io/en/stable/) library is an extension for Flask that allows handling Cross-Origin Resource Sharing (CORS).
 CORS is a mechanism that permits a web application running on one domain (frontend) to access resources from a server hosted on another domain (backend).
-This is crucial in a React and Flask setup because they often operate on different domains during development (e.g., React on `localhost:3000` and Flask on `localhost:5000`).
+This is crucial in a React and Flask setup because they often operate on different domains during development (e.g. React on `localhost:3000` and Flask on `localhost:5000`).

 Flask's default configuration does not allow requests from different origins (domains/ports).
 To fix this, we can use the `flask-cors` library: